St3fDev/ProgettoIGPE/README.md

-this project represent the famous arcade game: breakout.It was made for graphics interface and event programming exam
+This project represent the famous arcade game: breakout.It was made for graphics interface and event programming exam